 However, if your 72nd birthday is still a way down the road, and you have other savings, you might want bite the bullet and lower the balances in your tax-deferred retirement accounts before spending your other money.

 Many great savers end up paying thousands of extra dollars in taxes because they didn’t realize they should’ve started drawing from their tax-deferred retirement accounts well before RMDs kicked in.

 That’s because the amount of the RMD is based on the balance in your retirement account.

 The larger the balance, the higher the RMD, and, typically, the higher amount you’ll have to pay in taxes.

-But if 70½ is still out in the distance, and you haven’t touched your retirement accounts?
+To repeat, depending on your tax bracket, if age 72 is still out in the distance, and you haven’t touched your retirement accounts?